mickeymic25/caela-codes/README.md

-##CaelaCodes Portfolio Website
+## CaelaCodes Portfolio Website

-This is my personal portfolio website built to showcase my projects, skills and experience as a developer.
+This is my personal portfolio website built to showcase my projects, skills and experience as a front-end developer.
 It’s fast, modern and fully responsive, built with a lightweight and efficient tech stack.

-🚀 Tech Stack
+## 🚀 Tech Stack
 JavaScript – Core language

 React – Component-based UI development